HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 pip install napari-mAIcrobe
 ```

-**Important** Make sure your conda environment is activated whenever you want to use napari-mAIcrobe!
+**Important** Make sure your conda environment is activated whenever you want to use mAIcrobe!
 You should see `(mAIcrobe)` in your terminal prompt.

  mAIcrobe is now installed! 🎉
  To use, just activate your conda environment and launch napari.
 See below for more details.